the philosophy of pencils

 On that note, here is a list of wonderful, very worthwhile organizations that IMA supports with our time and/or wallets.
 We hope you’ll check them out and make a contribution of your own.

 WHYY is the Philadelphia region’s leading public media organization and PBS/NPR affiliate, serving the nation’s fourth largest TV market.
 WHYY further serves the community through “off-air” programs such as community forums, artistic performances and lectures.
 WHYY engages citizens as full partners in the conception and execution of content and advanced civic life through storytelling, arts, education and civic dialogue.
-WHYY helped increase student engagement in 2016 by providing digital media production learning opportunities.
+WHYY also helps increase student engagement by providing digital media production learning opportunities.
 To learn more, please visit http://www.whyy.org/.